To Murley Moss then. A.k.a Murley Mess. The Joke Factory.

 Few would object if Murley Moss was bulldozed and all its planning powers handed over to local councils.
 It is little more than a glorified planning committee and at least councillors are democratically elected and can be kicked out of office every four years.

-While the park may be able to parrot statistics about the high percentage of applications it passes, whenever there’s anything vaguely challenging being proposed, its planning eunuchs recommend refusal and stick their heads back in the sand until the same issue rolls around again in another five years.
+While the park may be able to parrot statistics about the high percentage of applications it passes, whenever there’s anything vaguely challenging being proposed, its planning eunuchs recommend refusal and stick their heads back in the sand until the same issue rolls around again in five years.

 Its nodding dog committee members seemingly only too happy to back up the officers.